jeremybatesDC/vueGridBaseballCard/README.md

 ### 2nd release

+--> ability to save card easily and load so you can make multiple without losing work

 --> re-consider whther filters should be applied to logo and player images SEPARATELY, or together.
 TOGETHER I thinK for v1.

 --> more CSS filters like Instagram: http://www.cssco.co/